-Consumers buy from people they like, people they can create a relationship with.
-It's no longer enough to just provide customer satisfaction, you must create customer loyalty.
+Consumers buy from people they like and people they can create a relationship with.
+It's no longer enough to just provide customer satisfaction; you must create customer loyalty.
 Customer service is a vital part of marketing your business.
 Why?
 Because consumers talk about customer service, they tweet about customer service, and they will tell every person they know about your customer service.

 Now, this doesn't mean that customers should walk all over you, but it does mean that you need to make sure you have done everything that you can to encourage them to do business with you.
 Sometimes we need to re-evaluate our policies and identify their purpose and whether they are necessary and if there are ways we can make it easier for consumers to business with us.
 Take a few moments and just consider your own business.
 Are there obstacles you put in the way of consumers having a good experience with you?
 Perhaps a few things to consider: